pyrddlgym-project/pyRDDLGym/docs/jax.rst

 By default, the JAX planner will optimize the expected sum of future reward, which may not be desirable for risk-sensitive applications.
 Following the framework `in this paper <https://ojs.aaai.org/index.php/AAAI/article/view/21226>`_, it is possible to optimize a non-linear utility of the return instead.

 For example, the entropic utility with risk-aversion parameter :math:`\beta` is

 .. math::

     U(a_1, \dots a_T) = -\frac{1}{\beta} \log \mathbb{E}\left[e^{-\beta \sum_t R(s_t, a_t)} \right]

-and can be passed to the planner as follows:
+This can be passed to the planner as follows:

 .. code-block:: python